DebroopDattz/DebroopDattz/README.md

 - 👋 Hi, I’m @DebroopDattz
-- 👀 I’m interested in learning DSA , Web Development and Web3
+- 👀 Currently invested in doing DSA and exploring different Domains.
-- 🌱 I’m currently learning DSA and Web Development parallely
+- 🌱 I’m currently learning DSA and planning to start Web3 soon.
-- 💞️ I’m looking to collaborate on any project where I get to learn
+- 💞️ Security and Crptography Enthusiast.
-- 📫 How to reach me @datta_debroop on instagram, @DattaDebroop on X !
+- 📫 Reach me @datta_debroop on instagram, @DattaDebroop on X !
 -